CalvinL15/Blockchain-Big-Data/Final Project/README.md

-This file contains the source code for the final project of this course.
+This file contains the essential source code for the final project of this course.